feedhenry/fh-sync/README.md

 Node.js implementation of the FeedHenry Data Syncronisation Server.
 To be used in conjunction with the FeedHenry Data Syncronisation Client.

-*Note* WIP.
-The goal of this repo is to decouple fh-sync from other API's in fh-mbaas-api package.
-For the currently maintained fh-sync implementation, please refer to https://github.com/feedhenry/fh-mbaas-api.

 ## Usage

 ```